ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 - `Partitioner.java` (do not edit this): Defines the signature of the `partition` method implemented by all sorters.
 You will implement this interface several times to test `findCounterExample`.
-- `WebPartitioner1-3.java`: For your implementations found on the Web that you will adapt to implement `Partitioner`.

-There is no dedicated written part for this part of the PA– the header comments in the WebPartitioners serve as the written part of your grade for this PA.

 ## Style